Last Updated: 14 July 2024

 Following a delicious breakfast provided by our charming, helpful hosts, we set off for the day's activities, heading further along the coast towards St David's.

 Having visited this part of Pembrokeshire just a few years ago with my family, I was keen to show my boyfriend the highlights I recalled from my previous trip.
 To that end, after a little searching, a phone call to my mum and the help of Google Maps, we headed down the narrow road to St Justinian, a small inlet overlooking (on a clear day) Ramsey Island.
 There is precious little here save for coastal walks, stunning views, peace, tranquillity, and the two lifeboat stations.
-The last time I visited, the new station was still only partially-built, so getting the chance to see it completed in all its glory was particularly nice.
+The last time I visited, the new station was still only partially built, so seeing it completed in all its glory was particularly nice.

 Porthclais is a tiny, secluded and sheltered inlet port and harbour just along the coast from St David's.
 Harking back to the 12th century, it was originally used to import goods to the city but now falls under the care of the National Trust, providing mainly fishing and tourism.
 It's the perfect peaceful spot for another coastal walk away from the crowds, and in nicer weather and better health, the coast path linking St Justinian and Porthclais would have made for a great walk.